Almarranz/Zoccali_astrophotometry/README.md

 10_photometry_plotting.py.
 Plots dmag vs mag, ZPs, ZPs uncertainties in bins, and x diff with SIRIUS

 #################NOTE##########################
-2. cube_lists_alignment. can be improved by looping the degree 1 polynomial over list_E and then apply the Ks to the whole list.
+2. cube_lists_alignment. can be improved by looping the degree 1 polynomial over list_E and then apply the kx ky to the whole list.
 When looping with distancia =1 the improvement is huge from the first loop to the second one.
 This way I can reach the same number of aligment stars using a distancia = 1 that I got using a distancia = 2.
 Anyway, the final improvent for the uncertainty in the position doesnt seem to be significt.
 A test script is (almost?) ready at:
-Desktop/PhD/HAWK/The_Brick/photometry/WHOLE_im/cube_lists_alignment_improved....in_process..ipynb
+Desktop/PhD/HAWK/The_Brick/photometry/WHOLE_im/Zoccali_astrophotometry/cube_lists_alignment_improved?.py